-Collaborize Classroom – Structured online discussion platform- perfect for extending conversations beyond the walls of the physical classroom to give every student a voice.
+Schoology– Learning management system with an online discussion capability perfect for extending conversations beyond the walls of the physical classroom to give every student a voice.

 Padlet – Virtual post-it note board.
 Students can post pictures and text.
 Check out my blog on using Padlet.

-Google (docs & forms) – Make collaborative writing & group work online easy.
-Engage many students on one document.
+Google Apps – Make collaborative writing & group work online easy.
+Engage many students in one document.
 Use the Google forms for peer editing, creating a digital rubric and collecting feedback.

 Penzu – Online journal that students can use to reflect privately or collect pieces of writing they want to share.
 The ability to lock or share makes this a wonderfully diverse web tool.
 Students can individually use this or a teacher can create a “classroom” collection of journals and provide students with a code.
 Students can save, print, add photos, etc.